Stapes: Clinical relevance

 Otosclerosis is a congenital or spontaneous-onset disease characterized by abnormal bone remodeling in the inner ear.
 Often this causes the stapes to adhere to the oval window, which impedes its ability to conduct sound, and is a cause of conductive hearing loss.
 Clinical otosclerosis is found in about 1% of people, although it is more common in forms that do not cause noticeable hearing loss.
 Otosclerosis is more likely in young age groups, and females.
 Two common treatments are stapedectomy, the surgical removal of the stapes and replacement with an artificial prosthesis, and stapedotomy, the creation of a small hole in the base of the stapes followed by the insertion of an artificial prosthesis into that hole.
 Surgery may be complicated by a persistent stapedial artery, fibrosis-related damage to the base of the bone, or obliterative otosclerosis, resulting in obliteration of the base.

 History

 The stapes, as first described by Giovanni Filippo Ingrassia (Labeled M, bottom right).

 The stapes is commonly described as having been discovered by the professor Giovanni Filippo Ingrassia in 1546 at the University of Naples, although this remains the nature of some controversy, as Ingrassia's description was published posthumously in his 1603 anatomical commentary In Galeni librum de ossibus doctissima et expectatissima commentaria.
 Spanish anatomist Pedro Jimeno is first to have been credited with a published description, in Dialogus de re medica (1549).
-The bone is so-named because of its resemblance to a stirrup (stapes), an example of a late Latin word, probably created in mediaeval times from "to stand" (stapia), as stirrups did not exist in the early Latin-speaking world.
+The word stapes means "stirrup" in Medieval Latin.
+Classical Latin lacked an equivalent word, since stirrups did not exist in the ancient world.